 - We Bare Bears – This is a current favorite.
 Ice Bear recommends this.

-- San Andreas – Ashar’s and Chris’s fourth time seeing it; Dan’s and my first.
+- San Andreas – Ashar’s and Chris’s fourth time seeing it; Kaitlyn’s and my first.

 - Total Recall